Hot Water (American Dad!): Plot

 Stressed out by his family and his obligations, Stan allows Principal Lewis to take him shopping for a hot tub at the Little Shop of Hot Tubs.
 Stan is drawn to a used hot tub in the store's back room that the salesman, Maguerite, tries to talk him out of purchasing.
 Stan ignores him, buying the hot tub and taking it home with him.
 There, he learns that the hot tub can talk and sing, tempting Stan into using it ("Dip a Toe").
 This eventually leads to him and Francine having their most intense sex through their vivid sexual fantasy ("Hot Tub of Love").

 Francine starts to worry about the hot tub's effect on Stan and orders him to stay out of it.
 That night, the tub draws Stan to it, leading Francine to give Stan an ultimatum: the tub or her ("Do Whatever You Like").
 When Stan chooses the tub, Francine packs the rest of the family and leaves for her parents' house ("Daddy's Gone").
 Still unable to shake his suspicions about the hot tub, Maguerite investigates its past, learning that it came alive after being struck by lightning and killed its original owner.
 It later escaped from a mental hospital ("Research").

 Maguerite and Principal Lewis go to Stan's house, where the hot tub swallows Lewis and causes an escaping Maguerite to crash his car, killing him.
 The hot tub then draws Francine back home, imitating Stan on the phone.
 Stan discovers the deception and returns home just as the hot tub swallows Francine.
 After the hot tub explains its first killing spree, Stan unsuccessfully tries to recover Francine.
 The hot tub jettisons Stan through the roof, leaving him sprawled on the pavement across the street ("Psychotic Hot Tub").
 At the last moment, Stan remembers the "Spa Down" given by Maguerite for "calming down" his tub; however, he succumbs to his wounds.
-Cee Lo announces that Stan is dead before saying "Good Night" ending the episode abruptly.
+Cee Lo Green, who was narrating the whole episode, announces that Stan is dead before saying "Good Night", ending the episode abruptly with a cliffhanger.